r4ruk/openrelik-pipeline/README.md

 ------------------------------
-> **IMPORTANT**
+> [!IMPORTANT]
 > **I strongly recommend deploying OpenRelik and Timesketch with HTTPS**--additional instructions for Timesketch and OpenRelik are provided [here](https://github.com/google/timesketch/blob/master/docs/guides/admin/install.md#4-enable-tls-optional) and [here](https://github.com/openrelik/openrelik.org/blob/main/content/guides/nginx.md).
 For this proof of concept, we're using HTTP.
 Modify your configs to reflect HTTPS if you deploy for production use.